yuhang2685/LeetCode-NoteBook-Python3/README.md

 ## Goal
-Although the book will contain a bunch of problem solutions, we demand more.
+Although the Notebook contains a bunch of problem solutions, we demand more.
-The notebook aims at helping us become skilled at solving problems using *Data structures*, *Algorithms* and tricks.
+The notebook aims at helping us become skilled at solving problems using *Data structures*, *Algorithms* and tricks properly.
 Instead of through hard working on problems again and again, our motivation is to develop problem-solving skills wisely by applying and deveoping meta-skills such as abstracting, grouping, finding properties, connecting, comparing, evaluating, etc..